-Planning, provision, monitoring and review processes continue as before while awaiting the outcome of the request, normally around 20 weeks.
+Planning, provision, monitoring and review processes continue as before while awaiting the outcome of the request.

 Education, Health and Care Plan

 A child who has an Education, Health and Care plan will continue to follow the four part cycle as for SEN Support and receive additional support provided using funds available through the EHCP.